huggingface/blog/lematerial.md

 **Our fingerprinting approach offers several benefits**:

-- Quickly identifying whether a material is novel or already cataloged.
+- Quickly identifying whether a material is novel or already catalogued.
 - Ensuring the dataset is free from duplicates and inconsistencies.
 - Allowing to connect materials between datasets.
 - Supporting more efficient calculations for thermodynamic properties, such as energy above the hull.

 Below lies a comparison of our hash function with the [StructureMatcher](https://pymatgen.org/pymatgen.analysis.html#pymatgen.analysis.structure_matcher.StructureMatcher:~:text=%3D%20True%2C-,attempt_supercell,-%3A%20bool%20%3D) of Pymatgen, to find all duplicates of a dataset.
 The experiment was run on two datasets having very different  structures.

-For the hash function task, **almost all of the task time was dedicated to calculating the hashes**.
-Their comparison time is negligible.
-For StructureMatcher, the vast majority of the task time was spent **comparing pairs of structures**.
-Their building time is negligible.
+When using our method, **almost all of the task time was dedicated to calculating material hashes**; the follow-up comparison step is negligible time-wise.
+When using `StructureMatcher`, the vast majority of the task time was spent **comparing pairs of structures**; building said structures is negligible time-wise.

 | **Dataset** | **Number of structures** | Task time for the hash function (parallelized on 12 CPUs) | Task time for StructureMatcher (parallelized on 64 CPUs) |
 | --- | --- | --- | --- |